 If you have been following along with our first flip adventure, you know that the bathroom was one of the biggest projects we had to tackle.

 It was not pretty.

 We had so many things we needed to change in this bathroom and once the flip project got started, we learned that we needed to prioritize the budget.
-Things were moving quickly and we found some things we needed to do that we hadn’t initially planned on and other things that we didn’t have to do (see all the things we learned in our first flip HERE).
+Things were moving quickly and we found some things we needed to do that we hadn’t initially planned on and other things that we didn’t have to do (Related: 10 Tips for House Flipping).

 After we decided to keep the tub, we got busy taking everything else out.
 Demoing the bathroom was one of my favorite projects in the flip house.
 We ripped everything out so we could make it all new again.
 We added new insulation, new plumbing and new cement board.
 We kept the toilet, but had someone rebuild the inside and do new plumbing for it.
 The vanity came out and our plumber put new valves on underneath.
 Besides making the bathroom pretty, we wanted to make sure everything was working right too.